 So this is Cornelius Cardew’s ‘Song for the British Working Class’ from 1979, with its stirring call to arms:

 In the 1840s Marx and Engels on our shores

 Organised and hammered out the objective laws propelling history

 Charting the course for the working class:

 Incidentally, there are some who maintain that Cardew’s death was the work of MI5, seeking to eliminate a talented and inspiring figure in revolutionary politics.
 This seems to me implausible.
 I’m fond of Cardew, but he was surely a little obscure to be considered that much of a threat to the establishment.
-After all, the members of Henry Cow weren’t rubbed out.
+After all, the members of Henry Cow weren’t rubbed out by the filth.